TeamJeeves/Jeeves-Bot-Documentation/docs/guides/Setting-Up-A-Board.md

 # Setup
 ## Step One

 You need to make a channel that ``@everyone`` does not have permission to post to and you need to edit the channels topic and add some channel data to it [Channel Data](Channel-Data.md).
-You can

 IE: ``--JeevesData Faction: Horde, Region: US``

 ## Step Two

 You need to run ``/keystone board install`` in the channel that you have just set up.
 This will tell the bot to post in this channel.

+##

 ## Further Information
 * Your members still have to do the [keystone commands](../commands/warcraft/keystone.md) in a valid bot channel to add the keys.
 Blizzard does not provide an API for us to get this data.